Fisher Flow: A Unified Information-Geometric Perspective on Sequential Maximum Likelihood Estimation and Natural Gradient Methods

 12.5 Fisher Flow and Foundation Models

-Large Language Models (e.g., GPT [15], BERT [3]) and other foundation models represent perhaps the most ambitious application of likelihood-based estimation to date.
-Despite their scale and complexity, these systems remain fundamentally likelihood-driven.
+Large Language Models (e.g., GPT [15], BERT [3]) represent ambitious applications of likelihood-based estimation.
+Despite their scale, these systems remain fundamentally likelihood-driven, and Fisher Flow’s core principles apply:

 -